codelight-eu/wp-media-from-production/README.md

 // Optional, in case you're running Trellis or something that rewrites wp-content folder name define('MEDIA_PRODUCTION_REMOTE_FOLDER', 'app');

+// Optional, in case some of your images come from 3rd party domains, such as an image resizer define('MEDIA_PRODUCTION_IGNORE_DOMAINS', [
+    'resizer.com',
+    'someotherdomain.com',
+]);
 ```

 Via filters (note that the filter names will change in an upcoming release):